 Starting out with co-production can be hard.
 One reason is that definitions vary wildly, making it difficult to get everyone on the same page before you begin.
 In reality, co-production is different wherever you do it, so the only way to find out what it’s going to be like for you is to start trying things out and seeing what works in your context.
-That’s why we help people to explore the opportunities in front of them for getting more people more involved, reflecting on what works and building new plans as they go.
+That’s why we help people to explore the opportunities in front of them, reflecting on what works and building new plans as they go.

 We’ve found that the benefits and advantages of co‑production are similar to other approaches to collaboration (if they are done well):